 In addition to the German language editions of Pok Pok, Kin Thai and others mentioned above, the following come highly reviewed:

 - Simply Thai: Das superschnelle Thai-Kochbuch

 - Thai-Küche: Pad Thai, Tom Yum & Co.

 Love eating?
 Never stop thinking about food?
 Double or treble it if you’re talking Thai food.
 Hopefully these superb Thai cookbooks mean tasty times ahead but, until your Amazon order arrives, don’t miss these:

 P.S.
-You can find every tip for Thailand food and drink in the archive (both Thai cooking at home as well as restaurant recommendations in Thailand).
-Or, subscribe by email and get all the details straight to your inbox.
+You can find every tip for Thai food and drink in the archive (both Thai cooking at home as well as restaurant recommendations in Thailand), or subscribe by email and get all the details straight to your inbox.
 Enjoy!Subscribe by email